crocoder-dev/web/apps/website/src/content/vibecodemvpwhyworkwithus/04_we_prioritize.md

 ---
 image: "/src/assets/stopwatch.svg"
 imageAlt: "Illustration of a target with arrow in its center"
-title: "We speak product, not just code."
+title: "We prioritize speed, clarity, and clean handoff."
 ---